 Accident only pet insurance generally only offers cover in the event of an accident and will exclude cover for vet fees incurred due to illness.
-Consequently, the cost for this type of policy tends to be the cheapest.
+Consequently, accident only pet insurance tends to be the cheapest type of policy.

 Lifetime insurance offers the most comprehensive cover for your pet and should provide cover for the duration of your pet's lifetime, providing you renew year on year.
 Lifetime policies are usually the most expensive and cover may differ depending on the provider you opt for, so always check for any exclusions.

-Time-limited policies allow you to claim for eligible conditions, up to a specified amount in a 12-month period.
+Time-limited pet insurance policies allow you to claim for eligible conditions, up to a specified amount in a 12-month period.
 After that, no further pay-outs will be made for the same condition.
 At the end of the 12 months, you can renew the policy but that specific condition is likely to be excluded.